vlstill/tedi/verification.md

 Interestingly, \cite{Derevenetc2014} shows that even for the POWER memory model, checking robustness of programs with finite number of finite-state threads is in \PSPACE, using an algorithm based on reduction to language emptiness.
 For PSO and TSO, \PSPACE algorithm for robustness is shown by \cite{Burnim2011}, this time the algorithm is based on monitoring of SC runs of the program.
-This shows that checking that program does not exhibit relaxed behavior is significantly simpler than checking if this behavior can actually lead to an error.
+This shows that checking that program does not exhibit relaxed behaviour is significantly simpler than checking if this behaviour can actually lead to an error.

 ## Verification of Compliance of Hardware to a Memory Model